-These soil conditions hinder root development which affects growth and forces the plant to branch laterally.
-Corn plants require sufficient water, but if the soil is overwatered, the plant develops growth issues, and development issues to mature, tall plants are also exhibited.
+These soil conditions hinder root development, affecting growth and forcing the plant to branch laterally.
+Corn plants require sufficient water, but if the soil is overwatered, the plant develops growth issues, and development issues to mature; tall plants are also exhibited.

 Corn plants require lots of nitrogen for development.
 When the soil is nitrogen deficient, these plants develop stunted growth.